History of Caxias do Sul: Family, Work, and Religion

 The society of the city at its foundation was structured around the family nucleus and the Italian culture brought with the immigrants, strongly marked by Catholicism.
 The concern with subsistence was the determining factor of time organization, leaving little for educational and cultural activities, although the lack of schools in the colony was criticized from the beginning.
 Dedication to work was a fundamental value, but the agricultural techniques brought from Italy did not serve well the different climate and geography of southern Brazil, and the adaptation of the traditional Italian agrarian culture to an acclimated substitute did not take place without difficulties.

 The man was the leader of the family and distributed the functions of each member of the family group.
 He, the "boss-father," and his older sons were responsible for the heavier work of carpentry and blacksmithing, and for clearing the forest and opening crops, which, together with the vegetable gardens and the animal husbandry, were later left mainly to the wife and the younger sons and daughters, who were used to the hard work on the land from morning to night.
-And as their survival depended on them, families tended to be numerous in order to have more hands for work.
+And as their survival depended on them, families tended to be numerous to have more hands for work.
 The small profits were saved for the purchase of land to guarantee the future of the descendants or invested in small domestic industry.

 This hierarchical and patriarchal system of family production would be continued into the 20th century, when survival, in the face of a savage nature, was no longer an urgent threat.
 The woman had a subordinate role, which, although little recognized, was basic as a helper at work and as the agglutinating center of the family, where the whole of that primitive society was structured.
 She was the "reproductive matrix", necessary to increase the number of family members available for work, she was also in charge of the children's elementary education, of the initial religious instruction, and performed important socializing functions.
 She was the mediator figure per excellence, calming conflicts, facilitating solidarity between generations and contact between the various groups of settlers.
 It was also due to the women, mainly the grandmothers, the preservation of oral tradition, in the transmission of traditions that are still cultivated today in some parts of the city, teaching successive generations songs, sacred and profane legends, handicraft, children's games, and the typical cuisine of the region.
 This patriarchal model was repeated in the urban area as it grew, with its diverse trades and demands.